-• Fundamentals for Implementing a Verification Point on page 162

-This topic describes the components you must implement.

-Integrating Your Verification Point with QualityArchitect on page 193

-This topic explains how your implemented components interact with the verification point framework and with the Rational QualityArchitect code generator to provide complete verification point services.
+- Fundamentals for Implementing a Verification Point on page 180 describes the components you must implement. - Integrating Your Verification Point with QualityArchitect on page 211 explains how your implemented components interact with the verification point framework and with the Rational QualityArchitect code generator to provide complete verification point services.

 This appendix is intended only for implementers of new verification point types.
-If you are a test designer who is adding existing verification point to your scripts, you can skip this appendix.
+If you are a test designer who is adding existing verification points to your scripts, you can skip this appendix.
 This appendix assumes a sound working knowledge of COM/DCOM as well as an understanding of verification points.